 Notes On Making Raw Beetroot Salad

-Making this Raw Beetroot Salad Vegan
+Making This Salad Vegan

 This salad is naturally vegan.
 In the dressing, maple syrup can be substituted for honey to make the beet salad dressing vegan.